|

 As you can tell in the video, he was having issues with the preamps as well.
 It’s just a bad unit all around and not recommended.

-Who does this interface benefits?
+Who does this interface benefit?

 • Pretty much no one who wants to record properly.